mooffie/mc/src/lua/doc/guide/10-getting-started.md

 "Hello World!" message.
 Restart MC, or, better,
 @{~general#restart|restart Lua only}, and press `C-q`.

+[info]

+__If something goes wrong...__

+- If you have a syntax error in your code, an alert box will appear telling you the number of the offending line.
+Fix it.

+- If nothing seems to happen, make sure you're indeed using the Lua-enabled MC.
+Run it with `mc -F` or `mc -V` to verify that it's indeed the case.

+- If still nothing seems to happen, examine the log:

+[indent]

+    @plain

+    # in one terminal window:
+    $ export MC_LUA_LOG_FILE=~/log.txt
+    $ mc

+    # in another terminal window:
+    $ tail -F ~/log.txt

+Specifically, look for a line telling you that your script has been loaded.

+[/indent]

+[/info]

 ## What next?

 * You can play with the @{~sample|sample applications}.